Campus: Lima, Marion, Mansfield, Newark

 - employ effective business analysis of decisions in local and global contexts

-On admission to the Lima, Mansfield or Marion campuses, students may enroll directly in the engineering technology program.
+On admission to the Lima, Mansfield, Marion or Newark campuses, students may enroll directly in the engineering technology program.

 Engineering technology students take courses in manufacturing processes, industrial controls and automation, electrical circuits, programming, robotics, project and operations management, lean manufacturing, and leadership and change management.